apache/drill/_docs/odbc-jdbc-interfaces/installing-the-odbc-driver/030-installing-the-driver-on-windows.md

 applications on Windows.
 Both versions of the driver can be installed on a 64-bit machine.

-To install the MapR Drill ODBC Driver, verify that your system meets the [prerequisites] before you start, and then complete the following steps described in detail in this document:
+To ensure success, install the MapR Drill ODBC Driver on a system that meets the [system requirements]({{site.baseurl}}/docs/installing-the-driver-on-windows/).
+Complete the following steps described in detail in this document:

 * [Step 1: Download the MapR Drill ODBC Driver]({{site.baseurl}}/docs/installing-the-driver-on-windows/#step-1:-download-the-mapr-drill-odbc-driver)
 * [Step 2: Install the MapR Drill ODBC Driver]({{site.baseurl}}/docs/installing-the-driver-on-windows/#step-2:-install-the-mapr-drill-odbc-driver)